 Thirteen years.
 The project I began in 2003 has had that many birthdays.
 It occupies two large crates in my office.
 It has dominated my life, involving travel, research, reading.
 It has spawned four versions, each dragging multiple drafts.
 Rejections span ten years.

 Nobody, it seems, wants this book.
 “Kids won’t be interested.”
-The subject, Margaret Wise Brown, would find this funny.
-I am not amused, especially since it was Margaret herself who demanded (she’s not the asking type) that I tell her story.… more
+The subject, Margaret Wise Brown, would find this funny. … more

 I had pretty much given up on finding an appropriate gift for my dad’s 82nd birthday; the last thing he needed was more stuff.
 So I headed off to the family lake cabin for the 4th of July holiday (also his birthday weekend) with the thought that I’d figure out a clever celebratory idea at the last minute.
 Maybe some kind of game that everyone would enjoy?